Did you know you could likely finish a page or two of your readings—while waiting for your coffee or tea to steep?

 3. Batch tasks when you can

-Be methodical with your time—here's a quick guide:
+Be methodical with your time.
+Here's a quick guide:

 Plan your route strategically—and try to complete errands along the way.
 This way, you won’t end up backtracking around town and losing time.
-(Fun fact: This is the same idea as the cell design that manufacturers may use to increase efficiency.)

 Try meal prepping once or twice a week!
 Consider freezing your meals and microwaving them later.
 And while they’re in the microwave, you could tackle some other task, like loading laundry or tossing out garbage.